Medical conditions that may complicate having your tooth pulled.

 Before your dentist can offer to pull your tooth, they’ll first need to collect and evaluate your relevant medical information.

-a) They’ll want to know your medical conditions both current and past.
+a) They’ll need to know about your medical conditions both current and past.

-A large part of the information that your dentist will need to collect will be about current and past medical conditions you’ve experienced, both treated and untreated.
-As you’ll learn while reading this page, there are numerous medical conditions that are well known for posing risks and complications for oral surgery.
+A large part of the information that your dentist will need to collect will be about current and past medical conditions you’ve had, both treated and untreated.
+As you’ll discover below, there are a number of medical conditions that are well-known for posing risks and complications for oral surgery procedures.

-Your dentist will also want information about all of the medications, supplements, vitamins, and herbal compounds you take.
-That includes prescription and over-the-counter products, as well as professionally and self-prescribed items.
+Your dentist will also require information about all of the medications, supplements, vitamins, and herbal compounds you take.
+That includes prescription and over-the-counter products, both professionally and self-prescribed.

 Since this is an exhaustive subject on its own, we now discuss it on this page.
 Medicinal compounds of concern with tooth extractions.